 All citizens must pay taxes.
 How are these federal taxes being spent?

-All citizens must pay taxes, and by doing so, contribute their fair share to the health of the government and national economy.
+The tax system attempts to ensure that everyone contributes their fair share to the working of the government and national economy.

-The federal taxes you pay are used by the government to invest in technology and education, and to provide goods and services for the benefit of the American people.
+The federal taxes you pay are used by the government to invest in the country and to provide goods and services for the benefit of the American people.